crespocarlos/graphql-crud/README.md

-# Lyrical-GraphQL
+# GraphQL course
-Starter project from a GraphQL course on Udemy.com
+This repo was based on the course GraphQL with React: The Complete Developers Guide, but it's now written in TS using apollo hooks